 By subway: Take Subway Line 1 to Huangsha station.
 Get out from Exit F and walk via an overpass to reach the island.

-The ferry from Huangsha Pier to Fangcun Pier is only 0.5 RMB without a bike or 1 RMB with a bike.
-It runs every 10 minutes.
+By ferry: From Huangsha Pier to Fangcun Pier is only 0.5 RMB without a bike or 1 RMB with a bike.
+The ferry goes every 10 minutes.

 Need more ideas of things to do in Guangzhou?
 We recommend these top Guangzhou must-do's!